Moniker

 English form of Jacob; 'supplanter'.

 James is the name of six English kings, two American presidents before Madison, and the King James Bible itself — so it comes pre-weathered, like good leather.
-It descends from the Hebrew Jacob through a Latin detour (Iacomus), and though the old meaning is "supplanter," the name has long since outgrown that narrow gloss.
+It descends from the Hebrew Jacob (Yaakov) through a Latin detour (Iacomus, then Iacobus, then James in English by way of Norman French Jaime), and though the old meaning is supplanter — a word with a faintly ungenerous edge — the name has long since outgrown that narrow gloss.
 It means, now, what James means: straight-backed, lightly formal, universally legible.
-After Blake Lively used it for her daughter in 2014, it crossed gender lines without losing any of its classic heft.
-Two syllables that sound like one.
-A name that ages in every direction at once.

 Popularity